adr-geotab/cIOX_sample/custom_messaging/README.md

 - Payload length is limited to 27 bytes (see more below).
 - No integrated content types are used.
 - Absence of 0x25 packet wrappers.
-- Absence of 0x0B TX MyG reception confirmation
+- Absence of 0x0B TX MyG reception confirmation.

 Consequently, 0x1E logs are preferable for simpler, lightweight messaging tasks.